English (Canada)

 4. Forgetting that traveling also affects emotions

-Changing environments stirs everything up a bit.
+Changing your environment stirs everything up a bit.

 Before leaving, ask yourself: